Local Order Average-Atom Interatomic Potentials

 \subsubsection{AA and LOAA Predictions for Elastic Constants}

 To further validate the LOAA method, elastic constants are computed at various points in $\epsilon$-space using the TS, AA, and LOAA approaches.
 Similar to the ground state energy studies, we expect the AA method to be correct only for points on the no-LO line.
-In contrast, the LOAA method should yield accurate elastic constants for all $\epsilon$ values as it accounts for LO.
+In contrast, the LOAA method should yield accurate elastic constants for all $\epsilon$ values.

 The elasticity tensor $\bc$ is computed using the expression for pair potentials from \cite[Section~11.5.2]{tadmor:miller:2011}:

 where $\Omega$ is the simulation cell volume, and the sum is over all atoms $\alpha$ and $\beta$ in the simulation cell, $\mathring\beta$ refers to the nearest periodic copy of atom $\beta$ assuming the minimum image convention, and $r^{\alpha \mathring{\beta}}$ is the distance between atoms $\alpha$ and $\mathring\beta$.
 Because the system is isotropic and 2D, the elasticity tensor has two independent elastic constants, which in Voigt notation are denoted $C_{11}$ and $C_{12}$.